Welcome to Markegard Family Grass-Fed

 Ranching in San Mateo and Sonoma Counties

-Markegard Family Grass-Fed is owned and operated by Erik and Doniga Markegard.
 Markegard Family Grass-Fed provides the community with locally born, raised and processed certified grass-fed beef and lamb, and pasture raised pork and dairy.
-Consumers can pick up product online through our shop to be delivered around the Bay Area, at Farmers Markets or by coming to the ranch during ranch day.
+Customers can order beef, lamb and pork online through our shop to be delivered around the Bay Area, at Farmers Markets or by coming to the ranch during ranch day.
 Make sure to check out our CSA to join the other committed members who benefit with regular access to limited products, sales and special events!
 We look forward to serving you and your family with the freshest, healthiest local meats in the Bay Area!

 We will deliver to your door orders $100 or more in San Mateo County only.